"Imran Khan will not appear before the IHC for security reasons" - ExBulletin

 “Imran Khan will not appear before the IHC for security reasons”

-Former Prime Minister and President of Pakistan Tehreek-e-Insaf, Imran Khan, will not appear before the IHC today due to security concerns, his attorney, Attorney Gohar Ali, confirmed on Tuesday.
+ISLAMABAD: Former Prime Minister and President of Pakistan Tehreek-e-Insaf, Imran Khan will not appear before the IHC today due to security concerns, his attorney, Attorney Gohar Ali, confirmed on Tuesday.

 Imran Khan had to appear before IHC today as his bail in eight cases will expire today.
 Lawyer Gohar Ali, citing security concerns, said Khan would not appear in the High Court in Islamabad.